nuhgooyin/nuhgooyin/README.md

 Check out my [personal portfolio](https://nuhgooy.in/) for a breakdown of all my projects + tailored resumes!

 ### My Extracurriculars
-- 🚗 Infrastructure Developer, [aUToronto](https://www.autodrive.utoronto.ca/) (autonomous vehicle design team), University of Toronto (Sep.
+- 🚗 Infrastructure Developer at [aUToronto](https://www.autodrive.utoronto.ca/) (autonomous vehicle design team), University of Toronto (Sep.
 2024 - Present)
-- 💻 Tech Associate at Mathematical & Computational Sciences Society, University of Toronto (Aug.
+- 💻 Tech Associate at the Mathematical & Computational Sciences Society, University of Toronto (Aug.
 2024 - Present)
-- 🎤 Vice President at Student Society for Algorithmic Modelling, University of Toronto (June 2023 - May 2024)
+- 🎤 Vice President at the Student Society for Algorithmic Modelling, University of Toronto (June 2023 - May 2024)
-- 🎉 Logistics Officer at Computer Science Student Society, University of Toronto (June 2023 - May 2024)
+- 🎉 Logistics Officer at the Computer Science Student Society, University of Toronto (June 2023 - May 2024)
-- 📚 Facilitator at Robert Gillespie Academic Skills Centre, University of Toronto (Sep.
+- 📚 Facilitator at the Robert Gillespie Academic Skills Centre, University of Toronto (Sep.
 2023 - Dec.
 2023)

 ### My Interests
 - Developing web applications with modern tech stacks